hiibolt/KnowledgeBase/pages/Analysis.md

 ## MATH360 - PRIM Model Building in Appl Math
 	- # Introduction
 	- # Textbook Analysis
-	  To understand and connect concepts of mathematics with real world problems and other scientific disciplines; to communicate mathematics clearly, in writing and orally; to engage effectively and efficiently in problem solving, as an individual and in cooperative situations.
+	  The primary purpose of this course is to be able to understand and connect concepts of mathematics with real world problems and other scientific disciplines; to communicate mathematics clearly, in writing and orally; to engage effectively and efficiently in problem solving, as an individual and in cooperative situations.
 She wants us to be able to break a problem down to its raw, conceptual nature and effectively communicate it over multiple mediums.
 There are many different types of assignments, such as homework, exams, and partner projects.
-	- ## Grade breakdown
+See *Figure 1* for a full breakdown of the course's point grading scale.
+	- ### Figure 1
 	  |**Title**|**Points**|
 	  |2 in-class exams|100 points each|
 	  |Homework|100 points|
 	  |4 projects|400 points|
 	  |1 project presentation|20 points|
-	  *(Figure 1)*
 - # Textbook Analysis
 	- ## Organization and structure
 	  My course's textbook structure is less of a typical textbook and more of a teaching aid, meaning it's extra important to pay close attention in class when the teaching is mentioning the textbook.
 It's split into a unit-like structure versus a topological approach most textbooks take.